 - I created a website specifically for people who wanted support and guidance to stop drinking with useful guidance and tips in easy-to-read articles, delivering coaching support to people who wanted a helping hand

-- I set up a Facebook Group for people who wanted to feel part of a supportive, encouraging and non-judgmental community.
+- I set up a Facebook Group, called the Go Get Sober Support Forum for people who are learning how to live sober the Go Get Sober way and want to be part of a supportive, encouraging and non-judgmental community.

 I created Go Get Sober as something accessible and motivating.
 Most of all, I wanted it to show that anybody can stop drinking and, with the right mindset and approach, they can stop drinking more easily than they might expect.

 The driving ethos behind Go Get Sober is that when you stop drinking, you free yourself.
 Using the Go Get Sober approach means you get to experience stopping drinking and staying sober as liberating, positive and joyful.